dcheshkov/ANATOLIA/ANATOLIA_V1.1/readme.txt

 ***  ANATOLIA: NMR software for spectral analysis of total lineshape, ***
 ***      Magn.
 Reson.
 Chem., 2018, 56, 449, DOI: 10.1002/mrc.4689.    ***
 *************************************************************************

+         V1.1 vs. V1.0 contains some improvements with respect to performance and efficiency of calculating algorithm and calculation of parameter correlation coefficients.
+          No changes were made to the format of input files.

             Working with Bruker NMR format (dataset) only.